timdegroot1996/robotframework-dashboard/docs/installation-version-info.md

 # Installation & Version Info

-This page guides you through installing **Robot Framework Dashboard**, and understanding version compatibility.
+Learn how to install RobotFramework Dashboard and check compatibility requirements.
+This page explains installation steps, supported versions, and important system notes.

 ## Installation